josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### Bagging

-If the plant has gone to seed/fruit make sure you bag it immediately on site.
+If the plant has gone to seed/fruit make sure you bag it immediately on site using non-porous bag (eg. plastic).

 Treat it as a hazardous material.